How to Get Rid of Tomato Hornworms Naturally: 6 Ways to Save Your Tomato Plants

 If you had a huge infestation last year, you can try tilling the soil.
 It has been shown to kill the overwintering pupae.
 I don’t really like to till my soil so I haven’t tried this myself.

-Attract beneficial insects to help control hornworms in your vegetable garden.
-Beneficial insects include:
+Attract natural predators and helpful beneficial insects to help control hornworms in your vegetable garden.
+Predatory insects include:

-Plant a beneficial nursery of flowers and herbs that beneficial insects like to ehlp attract them to your garden.
+Plant a beneficial nursery of flowers and herbs that beneficial insects like to help attract them to your garden.
+These predatory insects are often the only thing needed for natural control in a balanced garden ecosystem.

 Parasitic Wasps

-Parasitic wasps are really cool.
-They lay eggs under the skin of the hornworms where the wasps consume the hornworm from the inside out.
+Parasitic wasps are a powerful biological control method for naturally eliminating hornworms.
+Braconid wasps lay wasp eggs under the skin of the hornworms where the wasp larvae consume the hornworm from the inside out.

-Parasitic wasps are crazy to watch – I almost feel sorry for hornworms when I see them infected with parasitic wasps.
+Parasitic wasps are crazy to watch – I almost feel sorry for hornworms when I see them infected with those little white cocoons.
 Almost.
 LOL

-And that’s what I know about how to kill tomato hornworms!
+And that’s what I know about how to get rid of tomato hornworms naturally!
+Using these organic methods and natural prevention techniques will help you protect your tomato plants while maintaining an eco-friendly garden.
 Gardening means we’re always learning and trying new things!
-Including learning how to effectively deal with pests.
+Including learning how to effectively deal with garden pests using natural solutions.

-Have you had Tomato Hornworms in your garden?
-How do you deal with them?
+Have you had Tomato Hornworms in your vegetable garden?
+What was get rid of tomato hornworms naturally?